wallyflowers/source/README.md

 - The Lover: Nodes that seek harmony and bring elements together
 - The Magician: Nodes with special abilities to transform information

-By designing nodes that embody these archetypal qualities, we aim to create a network that is not only technically robust but also psychologically and socially meaningful.
+By defining a shared language of personal strengths, we aim to create a network that is not only technically robust but also psychologically and socially meaningful.

 ## Join the Journey